itmaroon/block-collections/readme.txt

 - Fixed bug in save.js of Design Title
 - Fixed an issue where the root div element was wrapped twice in front-end rendering of Design Title.
 - Added the ability to add position:relative to the figure element of higher-order components of core/image.
+- We've made it possible to set a disabled attribute for the Design Button, and accordingly to set the button color and text color when disabled.
+Also, when using the button type, a flag is set for the isClick attribute when the button is clicked.

 = 1.3.0 =
 - Modified to be compatible with WordPress 6.5.